spyder-ide/spyder/spyder/utils/help/tutorial.rst

 The problem arises because the code makes use of an object (here ``i``) without creating it first.
 This also affects importing of modules: if we had imported ``sympy`` at the IPython prompt, then our program will see that when executed in this IPython console session.

-To learn how we can double check that our code does not depend on such existing objects, see `How to double check your code executes correctly "on its own"`_ .
+To learn how we can double check that our code does not depend on such existing objects, see `below <check-code-independent-ref_>`_ .

 Execute in a dedicated console
 ------------------------------